Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/01_Building-Soft-Skills-for-Impact.md

 ### Learning Activities

-- **Brainstorming activity or round table** (20 mins): Where do decisions get made in your environment/institute?
+- **Brainstorming activity or round table** (20&nbsp;mins): Where do decisions get made in your environment/institute?
 Where can you make your voice heard and how?
-- **Discussion** (20 mins): Ask learners to discuss situations where they have seen examples of successful advocacy.
+- **Discussion** (20&nbsp;mins): Ask learners to discuss situations where they have seen examples of successful advocacy.
 Discuss the strategies that they (or others) undertook that made it a successful situation.

 ### Materials to Prepare